 I didn’t really think much about what happened on the first shooting at Light TV.
 There were other projects coming in and I was all too happy to brood over an anticipated dismissal message from them.

 The promised “update” arrived last Wednesday, May 13th.
 Miss I—texted me, requesting me to meet-up with her the following day “half-way,” “after lunch,” at Robinson’s Magnolia.
 I knew what her intention was anyway, so I suggested a call instead.
-I didn’t have to waste my time and energy for a message that could be easily delivered even through a simple text message.
+Why waste my time and energy for a message that could be easily delivered even through a simple text message?

 The phone-call transpired Thursday, exactly a week ago.
 I already had a few guesses of how they would try to convince me of being ill-suited for the show even after hiring me without an interview.
 Would it be my eyeglasses?
 My poor performance?
 My corrections?
 My confusion of what a “prayer to minister the viewers” is?